-...with an additional restriction that only clients connecting from the local system will be permitted to send updates.
+...with the additional restriction that only clients connecting from the local system will be permitted to send updates.

-Note that only one session key is generated; all zones configured to use update-policy local will accept the same key.
+Note that only one session key is generated by named; all zones configured to use update-policy local will accept the same key.

-The command nsupdate -l implements this feature, sending requests to localhost and signing them using the key retrieved from the session key file.
+The command nsupdate -1 implements this feature, sending requests to localhost and signing them using the key retrieved from the session key file.